Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 - Independent contractors

-Free Texas Overtime Lawsuit Consultations
+Texas Overtime Lawsuit Consultations

 If you live in Texas and suspect that the right to overtime pay afforded to you by Texas overtime laws has been violated, an experienced employment lawyer can help you pursue compensation.
 Texas has a two-year statute of limitations for overtime lawsuits, so employees can recover back pay for overtime wages due to them in the two years prior to the date on which they file their overtime lawsuit claim.
-To learn whether you may be entitled to back pay and additional compensation in a Texas overtime lawsuit, contact Phillips Dayes Law Firm to schedule your free consultation with an employment lawyer.
+To learn whether you may be entitled to back pay and additional compensation in a Texas overtime lawsuit, contact Phillips Dayes Law Firm to schedule your case consultation with an employment lawyer.